MCH170/mips32_simulator/README.md

 It reads the commnd file and generates a new instr.txt file without tabs, spaces, comments and labels.

-The end command is sll $0, $0, $0 and is mandatory.
+The end command is "sll $0, $0, $0" and is mandatory.

 .